 Georgia CPA requirements

 Ready to join the exclusive group of Georgia CPAs?
 The first step to becoming a CPA in GA is to check the requirements to become a CPA in Georgia, as the Georgia board will ultimately license you.
-This page serves as a resource for taking the CPA Exam in Georgia and is current as of June 2021.
+This page serves as a resource for taking the CPA Exam in Georgia, earning licensure and maintaining licensure with continuing professional education (CPE).
 Always consult with Georgia’s board of accountancy for the most current information.
 Read on to learn how to get a CPA license in Georgia.

 Getting a CPA in each state mandates different requirements for taking the CPA Exam and becoming a licensed CPA.
 In order to be eligible to take the CPA Exam in Georgia, the state requires candidates to meet certain education requirements.

 Georgia CPA Exam education requirements

 Before taking the CPA Exam in Georgia, you must meet a set of education requirements.
 First, you need to have a bachelor’s degree or higher from a regionally accredited college or university with a concentration in accounting.
 You must also have 120 semester hours in accounting and business, including:

 - 24 semester hours (35 quarter hours) in general business subjects